Walking With Jesus - Volume 01 - Lesson 014

 Jesus Seeks Time With God – Matthew 4:1; Mark 1:12; Luke 4:1

 Jesus’ baptism was a moving experience.
 Now, He wants some time with God.
-Matthew and Luke say the Holy Spirit “led”, Mark says, “drove” (power!)
+Matthew & Luke say the Holy Spirit “led”, Mark says, “drove” (power!)
 Jesus into the wilderness.
 God now prepares Jesus for what is ahead!
 This is time for Jesus to commune with God without interruption.
 It is very intense.
 He is so deeply consumed in prayer that He doesn’t even bother to eat.
 Actually, this is a deliberate fast so He can entreat God to know His complete will and make the commitment to carry it out!

 Jesus is tempted by the Devil! – Matthew 4:2; Mark 1:13; Luke 4:2